Battle of Zealand Point

-Prelude
+The Battle of Zealand Point was fought off Zealand on 22 March 1808 during the Gunboat War.
+Three ships of the line and one frigate of the Royal Navy intercepted and destroyed a Danish ship of the line.
+The British victory in the battle resulted in the loss of the Danish navy's final ship of the line.

+Background

-The Danish ship of the line HDMS Prinds Christian Frederik was stationed in Kristiansand, Norway from 7 August 1807, patrolling waters between Norway and Denmark where Britain had imposed a blockade.
+The Dano-Norwegian ship of the line HDMS Prinds Christian Frederik was stationed in Kristiansand, Norway from 7 August 1807, patrolling waters between Norway and Denmark where Britain had imposed a blockade.
 In February 1808, Prins Christian Frederik pursued the British ship HMS Quebec into hiding.
 Having learned of the Danish ship, the British admiralty sent a squadron consisting of HMS Nassau (the former Danish ship-of-the-line Holsteen, taken during the Battle of Copenhagen), HMS Stately, HMS Vanguard, and two brigs, HMS Constant and HMS Kite, to secure the waters.
 While this was going on Prins Christian Frederik became frozen in at Fredericksværn, near Kristiansand.
 She therefore did not set sail for Denmark until 4 March.

 By the time Prins Christian Frederik reached Denmark, epidemic typhus had broken out among her crew.
 Ice in the Danish harbours prevented her from docking, and crew were replaced over the ice.
 On 17 March morale deteriorated further when news arrived that King Christian had died.
 She was ordered into the Great Belt (Storebælt) strait to provide cover for a crossing of a French army corps consisting of Spanish soldiers ordered by Jean Baptiste Jules Bernadotte (later King of Sweden) to attack Skåne.
 Having been alerted to the Danish plan, the British ships give chase.
 The British ships intended to outmanoeuvre, corner, and overpower Prins Christian Frederik; Captain Carl Jessen, after conferring with his officers, decided to take a stand in order to gain enough of a tactical advantage to move into familiar waters and within the protective range of the cannon at Kronborg.